Wall Street gains; oil's rise fuels energy shares

 Chicago Fed President Charles Evans said he would be "fine" with raising U.S. interest rates by year-end if U.S. economic data remained firm.

 Traders see a 60-percent chance the Fed will hike at its December meeting, according to the CME FedWatch website.
-Financial shares .SPSY, which tend to benefit in a rising rate environment, climbed 1.5 percent, while the energy sector .SPNY gained 1.4 percent.
+Financial shares, which tend to benefit in a rising rate environment, climbed 1.5 percent, while the energy sector gained 1.4 percent.

 “People are certainly waiting for that inevitable interest rate rise by the Fed, but I think they’re just not sure if that’s a sign that things are better and earnings are likely to improve, or a reason for people to sell stocks because rates are rising," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.